-Wireless connections are undeniably convenient, but if you’re worried about speed, performance and reliability then wired just can’t be bettered.
+Wireless connections are undeniably convenient.
+But if you're looking for the best speed, performance and reliability then wired is the way to go.

 Still, it’s not as simple as grabbing the nearest cable and hoping for the best.
 Not all ethernet cables are created equal, and to make sure you’re really getting an upgrade you need to make sure you buy the right ones.
 That’s where we come in.

 And if you're looking speed up your whole network, remember you could see massive gains by upgrading your router - check out our router reviews to see what we recommend.

 There are basically three main factors to consider when buying an ethernet cable: category, length, and style.

 This is the most important thing to consider, as different ethernet categories can carry wildly varying speeds and levels of interference.
 The options you’re mostly likely to see are Cat5e (the ‘e’ stands for enhanced), Cat6 and Cat7.

 As you might have guessed, higher numbers tend to mean faster speeds.
 Cat5e is rated for 1Gbps and bandwidths of 100MHz, Cat6 offers up to 10Gbps at up to 250MHz bandwidth, and Cat7 can go as high as 100Gbps with bandwidths up to 600 MHz.

 The other major difference is that Cat7 cables are always shielded, which helps reduce interference and crosstalk.
 Cat6 cables are sometimes shielded, though retailers often aren’t clear when they are and aren’t, and Cat5e cables never have shielding.